-The Council participates in the National Girl Scout Council Retirement Plan (NGSCRP), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA.
-The National Board of Girl Scouts of the USA voted to freeze the plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
+USA voted to freeze the plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
 The plan covers substantially all of the employees of various Girl Scout councils who were eligible to participate in the plan prior to the plan freeze.
 Accrued and vested benefits prior to July 31, 2010 are based on years of service and salary levels.

-Net Plan assets grew during the year and are greater than the actuarial present value of accumulated Plan benefits as of January 1, 2022.
+Net Plan assets declined during the year and are less than the actuarial present value of accumulated Plan benefits as of January 1, 2023.
 On April 8, 2014, President Obama signed H.R.
 4275 into law, a relief package unanimously passed by Congress that gives NGSCRP the flexibility to adopt the Pension Protection Act (PPA) funding requirements immediately or not at all.
 NGSCRP has elected to adopt this relief and not be subject to PPA.
 In September 2020, the National Board of Girl Scouts of the USA approved to lower the contributions from \$30 million to \$26 million starting in calendar year 2023 until the Plan is fully funded on a market basis.
-Aggregate annual contributions made in fiscal years 2021 and 2022 were \$32.7 million and \$32.2 million, respectively.
-Aggregate contributions to be made in fiscal year 2023 are expected to be \$27.55 million.
-Contributions made by the Mountains to Midlands Council in fiscal year 2022 and 2021 were \$284,784 for both years.
+Aggregate annual contributions made in fiscal years 2022 and 2023 were \$32.2 million and \$27.5 million, respectively.
+Aggregate contributions to be made in fiscal year 2024 are expected to be \$26 million.
+Contributions made by the Mountains to Midlands Council in fiscal year 2023 and 2022 respectively, were \$245,040 and \$284,784.